k-boyle/Oktane/README.md

 **How Oktane Works**

-Oktane uses a few sprinkles of magic, when building a CommandHandler Oktane uses reflection to get all the command methods, then during run time classes are generated, compiled, and loaded in that are then used to invoke the commands and handle any module instantiation.
+Oktane uses a few sprinkles of magic, when building a CommandHandler it uses reflection to get all the command methods, then classes are generated, compiled, and loaded in that are then used to invoke the commands and handle any module instantiation.